Kajal-241/Capstone-Project-Python-/README.md

 # Capstone-Project-Python-
-This project is about SQL related tasks.
+This project is about Python related tasks.
 There are three dataset given -
 1. Project Dataframe
 2. Employee Dataframe
 3. Seniority Level Dataframe